Investors see silver-lining in U.S. election uncertainty

 LONDON/NEW YORK (Reuters) - A definitive result on the next U.S. president may still be elusive, but two days after Election Day, investors are back in ‘buy-everything’ mode - counting on Republicans keeping control of the Senate and limiting regulatory change as well as on full central bank support.

-Equities spurted ahead with the S&P 500 .SPX up 4.2% since the close on Tuesday and about 2% below a record high close, while the Nasdaq .IXIC is just 1.4% off its record.
+Equities spurted ahead with the S&P 500 up 4.2% since the close on Tuesday and about 2% below a record high close, while the Nasdaq is just 1.4% off its record.

 Some analysts forecast that the rally would keep going, especially if bond yields, which dramatically reversed post-Election Day, stay low.